Profiscience/knockout-contrib/packages/ko-querystring/README.md

 the querystring — but call to `query.clear()` will then set it to "foo".
 The `coerce` function disallows setting the param to "baz", and attempting to will cause it to be set to "qux" instead.

-Params to not have to be defined; attempting to access a query param not defined in the config will create one on-the-fly and it will be `undefined` until set.

 __NOTE:__ Params that are equal to their default will _not_ be displayed in the querystring.
 Less === More.